barnatemesi/PMSM_FOC/README.md

 v1 (not shown) - solver is selected to be Variable-step (ode45)

-v2 - solver is selected to be Fixed-step (ode5)
+v2 - solver is selected to be Fixed-step (ode4)

-v3 - PI was extended to be a PID
+v3 - PI was extended with a D term